 To use Plan mode with large files, increase Lemonade Server’s context size:

-2. Restart with higher context size: Open a terminal and run:
+Load the model with a higher context size: Open a terminal and run:

 Input: What improvements could be made to this game?